mstoodle/jekyll-now/_posts/2018-04-18-OpenJ9CommunityCall.md

 ---
 layout: post
-title: "Ask the OpenJ9 Community" call - every week!
+title: Ask the OpenJ9 Community weekly call
 ---

 Every Wednesday at 11am EST, a few members of the Eclipse OpenJ9 developer community